 In conjunction with the Fresno Council of Governments (Fresno COG), FAX has hired various firms to conduct Customer Satisfaction Surveys since 1994.
 The purpose of the surveys is to identify areas that need improvement.
 Based on the survey findings, FAX has developed training programs and procedures to improve customer satisfaction in specifically identified areas.
 The surveys include a telephone survey and on-board surveys.
-The most recent survey, completed in 2022, coming out of COVID-19, (see appendix G), consisted of 876 completed survey forms with a margin of error of +/-3.3%.
-The timing of the survey was greatly affected by the on-going pandemic.
-Ridership was down, as well as passenger hesitancy to interact personally with the surveyors, resulting in fewer survey opportunities.
+The most recent survey, completed in 2024, (see appendix G), consisted of 1,004 completed survey forms with a margin of error of +/-3.09%.
 The primary purpose of the surveys was to assess the extent to which FAX customers are satisfied with the service they receive.
 Results of the previous surveys are identified in Table 3.1 further below.
 Specific areas of inquiry included the following: